fipanaque/bdf_converter/README.md

 # bdf_converter
-Convert bdf file to edf file to be read in sleepware G3
+Preparing an edf file to be read in sleepware G3